tc39/test262/docs/rationale.md

 ## Large tests

 Test262 tests are typically very focused.
-The vast majority exercise just one algorithm step/grammar production, and some are even more granular that that!
+The vast majority exercise just one algorithm step/grammar production, and some are even more granular than that!

 Some test contributors are uncomfortable splitting their work across files like this.
 It's certainly unlike the practices that are common in modern application